 ABOUT PROSPER AUSTRALIA

-We firmly believe that taxes on the hard-working, productive areas of society such as income tax, payroll tax, company tax and stamp duty need to be reduced.
+We believe that taxes on the hard-working, productive areas of society such as income tax, payroll tax, company tax and stamp duty need to be reduced.
 Instead, we should be taxing unearned streams of superprofits that derive from exclusive access to our finite natural resources including land, groundwater and minerals.
 A tax shift for Australia will take the pressure off workers and the productive sectors of our society while conserving that on which all economies depend: our natural environment.

 At Prosper, we talk to policymakers, politicians and the public about the tax shift we need for our future.
 We can use our tax system as a powerful lever towards a stronger, more productive, fairer and more sustainable society.